Home Houseplants Philodendron Jungle Boogie

 Philodendron Jungle Boogie vs Ring of Fire

 The main difference between the Philodendron Ring of Fire and Jungle Boogie is its coloring.
 Jungle Boogies have green foliage.
-However, Ring of Fire plants feature hints of red, orange, and yellow.
+However, Ring of Fire plants feature red, orange, and yellow hints.

 Join Us